SMelanko/AvantizeGuide/coding-style/cmake/README.md

    set(LIBRARY_PATH ...)
    ```

-2. Use alphabetical order in lists, for example:
+2. Use alphabetical order in the lists, for example:

    ``` cmake
    find_package(Boost REQUIRED COMPONENTS